 Low vibrations are key to preventing energy transfer to qubits and distortion of the quantum state.

 Cryogenic environments minimize thermal excitation of qubits. <10mK temperature stability is important to minimize thermal excitation.

 A low working distance objective with a high numerical aperture (0.9 NA, for example) provides a narrow excitation spot for individual trapped ions and provides high collection efficiency.
 Our objective is temperature controlled to minimize drift, which results in maximum data collection time and minimal experimental setup/alignment.

 Additional window ports may be used to laser ablate (generate the ions) or laser cool (prepare the quantum states).
 Our cryogenic systems can be configured with multiple side windows and a top window.
 In addition, the availability of larger sample spaces make it easy to address the sample from multiple incident angles.

 Many electrical feedthroughs may be required to either generate the RF trapping potential or operate the superconducting circuit.
 Our base panels can be used to add low frequency/DC wires in addition to coaxial wires for low loss and higher frequency signal (up to approximately 20GHz).
 The sample space is kept uncluttered through the use of specially designed low thermal heat load cryogenic ribbon cables.

 Molecular and atomic collisions can excite qubits out of their quantum state or completely knock an ion out of the trap, destroying the quantum crystal.
-Our sample chamber reaches a base pressure of better than 1x10(-7) torr at base temperature due to cryo-pumping in the first cryocooler stage.
-The combination of cryogenics and high vacuum provides a stable environment for weeks or months at a time.
+Our integrated charcoal cryo-pumps enable high vacuum operation for months at a time.